-“We are thrilled with the progress our industrial partners have made on their projects,” he says Jeff Waksman, program manager Project Pele, in a statement from the United States Department of Defense.
+"We are thrilled with the progress our industrial partners have made on their projects," he says Jeff Waksman, head of the Project Pele program, in a statement from the United States Department of Defense.
 "We are confident that by the beginning of 2022 we will have projects at sufficient status for possible construction."
 A goal that the Pentagon pursues with determination.
 It is part of a major funding package, which also includes anti-terrorism programs for major cities like New York.

 The pentagon and nuclear power

 In the destiny of the pentagon, nuclear energy appears since its creation.
 Among the curious things that you may not know about this characteristic pentagonal-shaped building, there is one in particular about nuclear power.
 The construction of the American pentagon was entrusted in August 1941 to the colonel Leslie Groves, an officer in the Army Corps of Engineers.
 Groves used to work six days a week in his Washington office, and inspect various projects on the seventh day.
 Well, Groves directed both the construction of the Pentagon and the Manhattan Project, the American effort to build an atomic bomb.

 Nuclear reactors to avoid problems

 The US Pentagon has long considered nuclear power as a potential way to reduce both its energy cost and its reliance on energy grids.
 According to a press release, the Defense Department uses "about 30 Terawatt hours of electricity per year and nearly 38 million liters of fuel per day."

 According to a technical report As of October 2018 by the Nuclear Energy Institute, 90% of military installations have "an average annual energy consumption that can be met by an installed nuclear power capacity" of 40 MWe (electric megawatts) or less.